SAP/terraform-provider-btp/docs/index.md

 - `idp` (String) The identity provider to be used for authentication (default: `sap.default`).
 - `password` (String, Sensitive) Your password.
 Note that if two-factor authentication is enabled, concatenate your password, followed by the passcode, in a single string.
 - `username` (String) Your user name, usually an e-mail address.

+## Best Practices

+For the best experience using the SAP BTP provider, we recommend applying the common best practices for Terraform adoption as described in the [Hashicorp documentation](https://developer.hashicorp.com/well-architected-framework/operational-excellence/operational-excellence-terraform-maturity).